MapStory/mapstory-community/items/annotations2.md

 ## User Story

+Focus on 2 user stories in next round for StoryPins (in addition to already mentioned stories on geologic time and automatic playback in Museum Mode):

-As a user, I need be able to define the time range for my StoryPins by clicking on the timeline, rather than selecting in a calendar box.
+1) As a user, I need be able to define the time range for my StoryPins by clicking on the timeline, rather than selecting in a calendar box.

+2) As a user, I need to be able to have StoryPins play back on the sidebar, as well as on the pop-up on the map.

 ## Requirements